thunderbirdtr/TacoBot/README.md

-# TacoBot for Telegram
+# Async TeaGuyBot for Telegram

-This is a port of HeyTaco Bot (Slack) for Telegram.
+This is a port of HeyTaco Bot (Slack) and TacoBot for Telegram.

 ## Installation